Laura Tyson

 Laura D'Andrea Tyson (born June 28, 1947) is an American economist and university administrator who is currently a Distinguished Professor of the Graduate School at the Haas School of Business of the University of California, Berkeley and a senior fellow at the Berggruen Institute.
 She served as the 16th Chair of the White House Council of Economic Advisers from 1993 to 1995 and 2nd Director of the National Economic Council from 1995 to 1996 under President Bill Clinton.
 Tyson was the first woman to hold each of those posts.
-She remains the only person to have served in both posts.
+She is the first of only two people to have served in both posts, the second being Kevin Hassett.

 Early life and education

 Tyson was born Laura D'Andrea in New Jersey.
 Her father was Italian American and her mother was of Swedish and Dutch descent.
 Tyson graduated summa cum laude with a B.A. in Economics from Smith College in 1969 and earned her Ph.D. in Economics from the Massachusetts Institute of Technology in 1974.
 Her doctoral advisor was Evsey Domar.
 She joined the faculty of the economics department at Princeton University in 1974 and remained in the position until 1977 when she became a professor of economics at the University of California, Berkeley.
 She was appointed a professor of business administration in 1990.